 Once they come out of the oven, give them a little dusting with powdered sugar.
 They look so pretty that way.

-One tip to make sure your muffins don’t stick to the muffins liners: I always spray the liner with nonstick spray before filling them with the muffin batter.
+One tip to make sure your muffins don’t stick to the muffin liners: I always spray the liner with nonstick spray before filling them with the muffin batter.
 I hate when half of the muffin pulls away with the liner, and this really helps.
 Enjoy!

 Did you make this recipe?